 Yeah, it was – until Netflix figured out how to tell if a user was riding a VPN connection into their service.

 The streaming giant eventually became quite good at detecting when a VPN was being used to connect to their servers.
 Then came the blocking of the IP addresses used by the VPN servers.

 This started happening so often that VPN providers with limited resources gave up trying to keep the lines open to Netflix.
 Some VPNs continued to work to keep access to Netflix open for their customers but were slow to respond when IP addresses were blocked.

 However, there is still a group of VPNs that are staying in the game, providing access to Netflix and responding quickly with new IP addresses when they discover older IPs no longer work with Netflix.
-The best of these remaining providers is ExpressVPN.
+The best of these remaining providers is NordVPN.

 NordVPN is currently the best way to maintain your access to American Netflix content when you’re in another country.
 The provider responds quickly when action is required to keep the show going.

 In all my time using the VPN service, it has provided more than enough bandwidth, offered excellent customer support and privacy protection, and has made available an above-average number of global access points for my needs.

-Connection speeds provided by ExpressVPN, on average, come in within 20% of my unprotected speeds.
-While Thailand’s average connection speeds aren’t the best around, ExpressVPN shouldn’t slow them by much, making them more than up to Netflix’s bandwidth requirements.
+Connections provided by NordVPN, on average, provide HD-capable speeds.
+While Thailand’s average connection speeds aren’t the best around, NordVPN shouldn’t slow them by much, making them more than up to Netflix’s HD bandwidth requirements.

-No matter which device you use to access Netflix, ExpressVPN likely has you covered.
-The provider offers native app support for all of the popular device platforms, including Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices.
+No matter which device you use to access Netflix, NordVPN likely has you covered.
+The provider offers native app support for most all of the popular device platforms, including Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices.

-In both cases, you’re protected by a 30-day money-back guarantee (not that you’re going to need it).
+In any case, you’re protected by a 30-day money-back guarantee (not that you’re going to need it).